DoNutsLise/BismuthToolbox/README.md

     <img src="https://user-images.githubusercontent.com/49869348/83572017-be644400-a520-11ea-84de-0569c39e868c.png" width="250" title="hover text">
 </p>

-Note: Push notifications are disabled in settings by default.
-When you enable this option you will be asked if you accept sharing your hypernode IPs and mining wallets addresses.
-The wallet addresses and hypernode IPs you enter in the settings screen will be sent to Google's Firebase together with your device's unique ID.
-This data is totally anonymous and is used ONLY to serve targeted push notifications (e.g. about problems with your hypernodes and/or miners).
-If you are not happy about it - just click "decline" (you will receive no push notifications though).

 ## HOW TO INSTALL:

 Option 1 (easy way) - install from Google Play (https://play.google.com/store/apps/details?id=com.donuts.bismuth.bismuthtoolbox).
 I would choose this option because it's easy to get updates.